SaiKrishna-KK/CRISP/README.md

-# CROSS: Client Risk, Sentiment Analysis, and Satisfaction Optimization
+# **CRISP: Client Relationship Insight & Sentiment Performance**

 ## Project Overview
-**CROSS** is a financial services analysis platform that leverages Natural Language Processing (NLP) and Machine Learning to evaluate daily interactions and portfolios of clients, providing a comprehensive **Client Satisfaction Score**.
-This platform is designed to empower financial advisors and portfolio managers with deep insights into client sentiment, portfolio performance, and overall satisfaction, enabling them to identify potential risks, improve engagement, and ultimately increase client retention.
+**CRISP** is a comprehensive client management platform tailored for hedge funds and financial institutions.
+It leverages Natural Language Processing (NLP) and Machine Learning to evaluate daily interactions and portfolio data, ultimately delivering a unified **Client Relationship Insight & Sentiment Performance (CRISP)** score.
+The CRISP score enables portfolio managers and advisors to gain deeper insights into client sentiment, manage portfolio risks, and optimize overall satisfaction, ensuring that high-value clients remain engaged and satisfied.

-### Problem Statement:
-Managing client satisfaction is a complex task for financial service firms.
-To ensure continued engagement, firms must track not only the performance of client portfolios but also monitor and analyze daily communications, such as emails, phone calls, and chats.
-A disjointed view of these elements can lead to a poor understanding of a client’s true satisfaction and result in overlooked risks. **CROSS** bridges this gap by integrating sentiment and risk analysis to provide a holistic view of each client’s status.

-### Key Features:
+### Why **CRISP**?
-- **Sentiment Analysis**: Automatically analyzes and categorizes daily communications to gauge client sentiment.
-- **Risk Analysis**: Evaluates daily changes in client portfolios to compute risk levels and identify performance trends.
+The **CRISP** platform is built to address the challenges hedge funds face in managing complex client relationships.
+Financial institutions need clear, actionable insights to proactively manage client satisfaction and engagement.
+By combining sentiment analysis, risk management, and satisfaction scoring, CRISP acts as a single source of truth for understanding and optimizing client relationships.

+## Key Features of **CRISP**:
+- **Client Sentiment Analysis**: Automatically classifies daily client interactions into positive, neutral, or negative sentiment categories, offering a granular view of client sentiment trends.
+- **Risk Assessment**: Analyzes daily portfolio performance and computes a risk score, highlighting portfolios that may be at risk of underperformance.
+- **Unified CRISP Score**: Integrates sentiment and risk data to generate a single score that reflects the health of the client relationship.
-- **Client Satisfaction Scoring**: Integrates sentiment and risk scores to generate an overall satisfaction score, identifying high-priority clients who may require immediate attention.
+- **Proactive Client Engagement**: Identifies high-priority clients who may require immediate attention to prevent disengagement or churn.
-- **Dashboard Visualization**: Displays all analysis results on a user-friendly dashboard (not included in this repository) for quick and intuitive access.
+- **Dashboard Visualization**: Displays all analysis results in a user-friendly dashboard (not included in this repository) for quick and intuitive access.

-## Components of CROSS:
+## Components of CRISP:
-The project is divided into three main scripts, each handling a specific aspect of the analysis pipeline:
+The project is divided into four main scripts, each handling a specific part of the analysis pipeline:

 1. **Sentiment Analysis (`sentiment_analysis.py`)**:
    - Analyzes daily client communications (emails, phone call notes, and chat logs) using OpenAI's GPT model.